 We find that many patients get an initial degree of improvement almost immediately following treatment.
-This effect is usually (but not always) temporary, and is associated with an anesthesia effect from the hyperstimulation of the tissue from the ESWT.
+This effect is usually (but not always) temporary, and is associated with an anesthesia effect from the hyperstimulation of the tissue from the ESWT procedure.

 It takes several days for injuries to begin to heal, and many patients see an improvement before the end of the second week.
 Depending upon your diagnosis, the healing process may take several weeks or even months to be completed, but pain relief often precedes the completion of the healing process.

 How safe is Shockwave Therapy?

-The basic technology involved with extracorporeal shockwave technology has been used for decades now on quite literally millions of people.
-The technology has been used most extensively in Europe, particularly the German-speaking countries, where this technology originates.
-In all its use, ESWT of the musculoskeletal system has been found to have virtually no serious side-effects.
+The basic technology involved with extracorporeal shock wave therapy has been used for decades now on quite literally millions of people.
+The technology has been used most extensively in Europe, particularly in the German-speaking countries, where this technology originates.
+In all its use, ESWT treatment of the musculoskeletal system has been found to have virtually no serious side-effects.
 In fact, even mild side effects like tingling, aching, redness, or bruising are relatively rare, modest and short-lived.

 Further, effects like these appear to be more common with higher energy treatments, particularly those from earlier generations of ESWT technology than that which we use.
-We’ll discuss more about the different ESWT technologies below.
+We’ll discuss more about the different shock waves technologies below.

 During EPAT therapy thousands of tiny acoustic sound waves are painlessly applied to the area of injury.
-The application of acoustic waves creates micro-ruptures in the capillaries of the tendon and bone and significantly increase the body’s response to send healing cells to the area.
+The application of acoustic wave therapy creates micro-ruptures in the capillaries of the tendon and bone and significantly increase the body’s response to send healing cells to the area.